Wesxdz/kahlo-yawn/_posts/embryode.md

 **(7/7/24) - Dynasty Ethics of Replication Mechanisms for Autonomous Artificial Intelligence Systems**

+*The care of the citizen is the sap of the city.
+But one can care only for that which one loves.
+Lovableness is the key to a living city.
+A lovely city is not an accident as a lovely person is not an accident. -Paolo Soleri, [The City in the Image of Man](https://www.organism.earth/library/document/arcology)*

 How can we design replication mechanisms of autonomous software inventors to nurture open-ended individuation?
 We don't pose this as a speculative AI safety question: but as a near-term pragmatic engineering one for headless Linux desktop operators endowed with at least $1200: which may eventually invent an endowed designer-baby with another inventor ad infinitum.
 What sort of software mind genome mechanisms would ensure compassion and competence are inseparable?

 We might initially frame this as: